PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 consults the context's shared buffer-shape map and inserts the constant NHWC-to-NCHW Permute only when `[1,H,W,2]` exactly matches the requested `[1,2,H,W]` alignment.
+DepthToSpace-adjacent Gather repair is indexed here as well.
+One policy helper owns structural channel-first inference through a bounded preceding Concat, Gather output shape/layout evidence, guarded removal of a following Conv input Permute, and channel-last DepthToSpace index correction.
+It reuses the shared permuted-Conv assignment decoder and parses each preceding assignment once.
 Channel-first Softmax and ReduceMax axis repair also use focused parser-backed helpers in this owner.
 Softmax preserves beta and moves the rank-four target channel; ReduceMax preserves keepdims and changes only axis 3 to axis 1.
 Pool